ybalkind/yonibalkind.com/_posts/2020-06-18-A-unique-proposal-for-fixing-public-education.md

 I recently stumbled on an interesting and novel proposal for how governments can better fund mass education, while making access more equitable, and promoting better education outcomes.
-It came from a book called Investing In Human Capital (published in 2004) by Economist Miguel Palacios.
+It came from a book called [Investing In Human Capital](https://www.amazon.com/Investing-Human-Capital-Markets-Approach/dp/0521828406) (published in 2004) by economist Miguel Palacios.

 The book is notable for helping to develop alternative models of student finance such as income contingent loans and income share agreements.
 These  models are increasingly being applied by universities, coding bootcamps, and by alternative student finance companies.
 A common theme of these models is that a student recieves funding, and the repayment due by the student is contingent on how much the student earns after graduating.